 1. APPLY EARLY AND INVESTIGATE ALL DEADLINES!

-2. Apply for admission to MACC in Student Services or online.
+2. Apply for admission to MACC in Student Affairs or online.

 3. Register for a program of study that will lead to a Certificate, Associate of Applied Science, Associate of Science, Associate of Arts degree, or an Associate of Arts in Teaching.

 4. Submit an official copy of your high school transcript be sent to the Office of the Registrar at MACC.
 A copy of your HiSET or G.E.D. scores may be substituted for this requirement.

 5. Submit official transcripts from EACH college/university previously attended.